Diagnosing symplecticity in simulations of high-dimensional Hamiltonian systems: A computable diagnostic for symplecticity

 While $\mathcal{I}(t) = \int \bm{p} \cdot \mathsf{d} \bm{q}$ is conserved exactly by the flow, $\mathcal{I}_N(t)$ is conserved up to discretization error.
 The figure of merit considered in this work is the relative error incurred by the loop integral over a single time-step:

-For a Hamiltonian system with $2d$ degrees of freedom, if the time advance map is symplectic, then, for the pseudospectral approximation, we find that $\mathcal{E}(h, N_s) = O(d N_s^{-(2r-1)})$ uniformly in $h$, where $r$ denotes the Sobolev regularity of the Hamiltonian function $\mathcal{H} \in H^r$, and for the finite difference approximation $\mathcal{E}(h,N_s) = O(d N_s^{-1})$.
+with the second equality holding provided $\mathcal{I}_N(h)$ and $\mathcal{I}_N(0)$ are non-zero and have the same sign.
+The logarithmic form is algebraically equivalent in this case, but can be evaluated more stably for small relative errors.
+For a Hamiltonian system with $2d$ degrees of freedom, if the time advance map is symplectic, then, for the pseudospectral approximation, we find that $\mathcal{E}(h, N_s) = O(d N_s^{-\beta(r)})$ uniformly in $h$, where $r$ denotes the Sobolev regularity of the loop data entering the integral and $\beta(r) = \min\{2r-1,r\}$.
+For the finite difference approximation, $\mathcal{E}(h,N_s) = O(d N_s^{-1})$.
 Hence, assuming the loop is adequately resolved, this figure of merit is a proxy for symplecticity conservation.

 The diagnostic tool is defined as a parameter sweep in time-step size in which $\mathcal{E}(h, N_s)$ is computed for each value of $h$.
-To be specific: \begin{itemize} \item To achieve $R$ digits of accuracy, initialize a smooth loop in phase-space with \begin{itemize} \item at least $N_s = O((d \times 10^R)^{1/(2r-1)})$ equispaced points for the pseudospectral approximation if the integrand is $H^r$ with $r > 1/2$, \item or with at least $N_s = O(d \times 10^R)$ equispaced points for the finite difference approximation if the integrand has low regularity. \end{itemize} \item Compute $\mathcal{E}(h, N_s)$ for a range of time-steps $h = 2^{-m}$ for $m \in \{1, 2, \hdots, M\}$. \item Plot the error versus time-step trend in log-log space. \end{itemize} A symplectic method should achieve $R$ digits of accuracy regardless of time-step size, while a non-symplectic method will recover the convergence trend of the time-stepping method (with some caveats discussed below).
+To be specific: \begin{itemize} \item To achieve $R$ digits of accuracy, initialize a smooth loop in phase-space with \begin{itemize} \item at least $N_s = O((d \times 10^R)^{1/\beta(r)})$ equispaced points for the pseudospectral approximation if the integrand is $H^r$ with $r > 1/2$, \item or with at least $N_s = O(d \times 10^R)$ equispaced points for the finite difference approximation if the integrand has low regularity. \end{itemize} \item Compute $\mathcal{E}(h, N_s)$ for a range of time-steps $h = 2^{-m}$ for $m \in \{1, 2, \hdots, M\}$. \item Plot the error versus time-step trend in log-log space. \end{itemize} A symplectic method should achieve $R$ digits of accuracy regardless of time-step size, while a non-symplectic method will recover the convergence trend of the time-stepping method (with some caveats discussed below).
 Deviation from this expected behavior signals either that the integral was not properly resolved, in which case one should refine and try again, or that the method is not conserving the loop integrals---a signal that the method is not symplectic.
 Note that some experimentation may be needed to determine a suitable number of points since other factors (e.g.\! the local Lyapunov exponent of the flow) can limit convergence in addition to regularity.